 If you are deprived of essential sleep, vitamins, minerals, and the endorphins that exercise provides can cause a mental breakdown that results in a return to substance abuse.
 Some choose to go on vacation to get rested.
 This is not a time to let your guard down.

 One of the simplest steps that you can take to feel more positive is to develop a sense of gratitude in your life.
 Look at the things that you have rather than the things that you don’t.
 If necessary, list all of the ways in which your needs are being met and all of the things in your life that you should feel grateful for.
 Remember to express that gratitude to other people because this will help to remind you and reinforce in your mind all of the positive things you already have around you.

 Living Every Day

-SOBA College Recovery Addiction Treatment Center has a customized approach to treatment that addresses the issues that lie behind substance abuse disorders.
+SOBA New Jersey’s Addiction Treatment Center has a customized approach to treatment that addresses the issues that lie behind substance abuse disorders.
 By giving individuals the skills that they need to cope in the world after leaving rehab, including developing greater positivity, SOBA can give individuals the best chance possible of long-term success in recovery.